michaeltouati/ESVM/paper.md

 # Summary

 A plasma is a set of charged particles consisting of electrons and ionized atoms whose quantity is sufficiently large to behave collectively through the long-distance electromagnetic fields they produce.
 It is thought that more than 99.9% of visible matter in the Universe is in Plasma state.
 In a collisionless plasma  consisting in an ionized gas composed of electrons moving in between much heavier ions, any electrostatic field is rapidly screened by the plasma electrons over the Debye screening distance [@DebyeHuckel:1923].
 When the number of electrons in these Debye spheres can be assumed to be infinite, the plasma electron population is correctly described by the Vlasov equation [@Vlasov:1938] that neglects all correlations between particles such as the binary Coulomb collisions between them.
 Besides its simplicity, the resulting Vlasov-Maxwell set of equations is extremely rich in Physics and has many applications ranging from Astrophysics and theoretical Plasma Physics to intense laser-matter interaction experiments.
-ESVM (ElectroStatic Vlasov-Maxwell) is a Vlasov-Maxwell standard-compliant Fortran code, parallelized with OpenMP and using Python 3 for post-processing, that allows for the study of these collisionless plasmas.
-Many finite volume numerical advection schemes [@Godunov:1959] are implemented in order to discretize the Vlasov equation, namely :
+ESVM (ElectroStatic Vlasov-Maxwell) is a Vlasov-Maxwell Fortran 95  standard-compliant code, parallelized with OpenMP and using Python 3 for post-processing, that allows for the study of these collisionless plasmas.
+Many finite volume advection schemes [@Godunov:1959] are implemented in order to discretize the Vlasov equation, namely :
-- the donor-cell scheme i.e. the downwind / upwind scheme [@Courant:1952] depending on the advection direction in each phase-space cell,
+- the donor-cell scheme, i.e. the downwind / upwind scheme [@Courant:1952] depending on the advection direction in each phase-space cell,
 - the Lax-Wendroff scheme [@LaxWendroff:1960],
 - the Fromm scheme [@Fromm:1968],
 - the Beam-Warming scheme [@BeamWarming:1976],